-A student that does not maintain satisfactory academic progress (2.0 cumulative GPA for undergraduate students and 3.0 cumulative GPA for graduate students and a 67% course completion) during or by the end of their final probationary period, the student will be terminated and may not continue enrollment.
-Students may appeal the decision for Academic Dismissal and take the remediation module or will be terminated from their program.
+A student that does not maintain satisfactory academic progress (2.0 cumulative GPA for undergraduate students and 3.0 cumulative GPA for graduate students and a 67% course completion) upon their return from Academic Suspension will be terminated and may not continue enrollment.
+Students may appeal the decision for Academic Suspension.

-Termination will be based on a number of factors, including (but not limited to) the number of failing grades, past academic performance, level of academic deficiency, and student's probability of success.
-Notice of academic dismissal/termination will be sent to the student by the Registrar and will become part of the student's permanent record.
+Suspension will be based on a number of factors, including (but not limited to) the number of failing grades, past academic performance, level of academic deficiency, and student's probability of success.
+Notice of Academic Suspension will be sent to the student by the Registrar and will become part of the student's permanent record.

-Students terminated from the program are terminated unless the following occurs:
+Students suspended from the program are terminated unless the following occurs: